Franc

 The franc is any of various units of currency.
 One franc is typically divided into 100 centimes.
-The name is said to derive from the Latin inscription francorum rex (King of the Franks) used on early French coins and until the 18th century, or from the French franc, meaning "frank" (and "free" in certain contexts, such as coup franc, "free kick").
+The name is said to derive from the Latin inscription francorum rex (King of the Franks) used on early French coins and until the 18th century, or from the French franc, meaning "frank".

 The countries that use francs today include Switzerland, Liechtenstein, and most of Francophone Africa.
 The Swiss franc is a major world currency today due to the prominence of Swiss financial institutions.

-Before the introduction of the euro in 1999, francs were also used in France, Belgium and Luxembourg, while Andorra and Monaco accepted the French franc as legal tender (Monégasque franc).
-The franc was also used in French colonies including Algeria and Cambodia.
+Before the introduction of the euro on 1 January 1999, francs were also used in France, Belgium and Luxembourg, while Andorra and Monaco accepted the French franc as legal tender (Monégasque franc).
+The franc was also used in former French colonies including Algeria and Cambodia.
 The franc is sometimes Italianised or Hispanicised as the franco, for instance in Luccan franco.

 Origins

 The first franc ever minted, the franc à cheval, was minted upon Jean le Bon's return from captivity from 5 December 1360, and featured combative imagery.
 Gold, 24 karats, 3.73 g.
 It conveniently coincided with the account value of one livre tournois.

 The franc was originally a French gold coin of 3.87 g minted in 1360 on the occasion of the release of King John II ("the Good"), held by the English since his capture at the Battle of Poitiers four years earlier.
 It was equivalent to one livre tournois (Tours pound).